A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Multiple particle convolutional neural network

 A simulated interaction image with one $e^-$, one $\gamma$ and one {\it p} at the same vertex, shown in Fig.~\ref{fig:occlusion} is chosen to demonstrate the occlusion analysis.
 The bottom left panel in Fig.~\ref{fig:occlusion} shows the {\it p} scores from the occlusion study on the input image.
 The {\it p} score drops significantly as the proton track's Bragg peak region, where strong {\it p} dQ/dx features exist, is masked.
 This indicates that the MPID network is properly identifying and leveraging features associated with the {\it p}'s unique energy deposition density profile.
 It can also be seen that a few pixels in the circle with very high pixel values in the pictured shower are mildly misinterpreted as {\it p}-like features.

 The bottom right panel in Fig.~\ref{fig:occlusion} shows the $\gamma$ scores from occlusion analysis of the same input image.
 From the occlusion image, it is clear that a few key physics features of $\gamma$-containing images have been properly learned by the MPID network.
 There are two critical features in the particle trunk region for $e^-/\gamma$ separation: the projected trunk region dE/dx difference and the presence or absence of a gap between the trunk and the interaction vertex.
 One can see the $\gamma$ score drops to near 0.3 when the trunk region of the $\gamma$ (rather than the gap region between $\gamma$ and vertex) is masked.
 We also applied an occlusion analysis to images with single $\gamma$ images to confirm that $\gamma$ scores drop and $e^-$ scores increase as the $\gamma$ trunk region is masked.
 We observe in this example that the $\gamma$ score also increases to near one when nearby pixels connecting the {\it p} and $e^-$ are masked, since this produces more gaps between different particles.
 The $e^-$ score does not change much as we move the occlusion box around since there are overwhelming $e^-$-like features in the image from both the $e^-$ and $\gamma$.
+This observation indicates that consideration of both $e^-$ and $\gamma$ scores is likely important in attaining good $e^-$ and $\gamma$ separation with the MPID network.